marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * _Everyone_ is dour and on-edge after the fire
 * Have Aldern send a paper bird to the party, thanking them
 * Have someone die in Sandpoint in the following days, and the measuring equipment will pick up a strong increase in power of the Runewell.
+* Figure out what they can find out about the winged demon lord
+* Connect Stoot with the Skinsaw Cult somehow
+* Make Malfeshnekor the winged demon?

 Q&A: